Notes on rational chain connectedness: Inequality for the Kodaira Dimension

 \section{Inequality for the Kodaira Dimension}

 In this section, we discuss an inequality for the Kodaira dimension that is less widely known and may at first appear technical.
 For this reason, we present it here in detail.
+For background on the Kodaira dimension and its basic properties, we refer the reader to \cite{iitaka-conjecture}.

 \begin{thm}[{\cite[Lemma~2.9 and Corollary~2.11]{hacon-mckernan-b}}] Let $(X, \Delta)$ be a projective log canonical pair such that $\Delta$ is a $\mathbb Q$-divisor.
 Let $\pi\colon X \to Y$ be a surjective morphism onto a smooth projective variety $Y$ with connected fibers.
 Assume that